 - Children Ages 12 to 14 Years Old – In one case, the family court gave great weight to the preference of a 12-year-old child because the court noted that she was mature for her age.
 In another case, the family court judge gave weight to the wishes of a 14-year-old who didn’t want to move away with his mother because he wanted to remain in his neighborhood and his school in South Carolina.

 - Children Over the Age of 14 – Based on my professional experience, at this age the court begins to give more weight to the child’s preference especially in cases where the child is 16 or older.
-In a recent case I was involved with, my client’s 16-year-old son refused to return with her after her son had an extended holiday with the father.
+In a recent custidy case we were involved with, our client’s 16-year-old son refused to return with her after her son had an extended holiday with the father.
 During court, we argued that despite the boy’s desire to stay with his father, this wasn’t in the boy’s best interest based upon the father’s past criminal and drug abuse history.
 Unfortunately, the family court expressed that there was little the court could do.
 Specifically, the judge wasn’t going to order the father or some law enforcement officer to physically force the boy in the mother’s car to drive home.
 The court was concerned that forcing the boy to return with his mother would cause more (emotional) harm than good and that enforcing the order granting mother custody wasn’t in the child’s best interest.

 Can a Child Testify in Family Court in South Carolina About Custody?

 Although nothing prohibits a child from testifying, family court judges don’t like to see children going through the difficulty of testifying either in a courtroom or in the judge’s chambers.
 Typically, a guardian ad litem (GAL) voices the child’s preference.
-A GAL is a third-party who is assigned by the family court to investigate a custody case from the perspective of the child’s best interests and to report back to the court.
+A GAL is a third party who is assigned by the family court to investigate a custody case from the perspective of the child’s best interests and to report back to the court.
 The judge will then use the Guardian’s report along with the other evidence to decide what is in the child’s best interest.